olinrobotics/crawler/README.md

 5. Re-plug in the Xbee
 6. Test code

+### Troubleshooting
+1. If the Xbee is not working, remove the Xbee and plug the Arduino directly into the computer.
+Make sure the Serial Select switch is on the SW_SER mode
+2. If you're having trouble uploading code to the Arduino, make sure the Serial Select switch is properly set to SW_SER

 ### Authors

 This package was built by Connor Novak (20'), Nathan Estill (21'), and Kawin Nikomborirak (21') for the Ground Robotic Autonomous Vehicle Laboratory